RazerMS/SDK-RazerMS_CSharp/README.md

  obj.Delimiter = "|";               /* Single character, default is "|".
 Avoid using any symbol that might exist in order ID,
                                       and also any of these: “,%, *, <, >, ? , \, $, &, = */
- obj.Domain = "XXXXXXXX";           // Replace ​XXXXXXX with your MOLPay Merchant ID obj.Verifykey = "zzzzzzzz"         // Replace ​zzzzzzz with your verify key obj.Url = "http://exampleurl";     // Desired page to get requery data
+ obj.Domain = "XXXXXXXX";           // Replace ​XXXXXXX with your MOLPay Merchant ID obj.Verifykey = "zzzzzzzz";         // Replace ​zzzzzzz with your verify key obj.Url = "http://exampleurl";     // Desired page to get requery data
  obj.Type = "0";                    // 0 = plain text result (default),  1 = result via POST method
  obj.Format = "0";                  // 0 = result string with delimiter ( | ), 1 = result in array